dkoppstein/ngsschool-snakemake-tutorial/README.md

+# NGSchool Seminar

+The seminar was organized by [NGSchool](https://ngschool.eu/ngseminars/) and was livestreamed on [Youtube](https://www.youtube.com/watch?v=h2CJ-qr8fjs).
+Follow along with the exercises in this github repository.

 # About Snakemake

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) is a Pythonic workflow engine developed by Johannes Köster.
 It has gained popularity for its concise syntax and robust execution.

 # About the Presenter

-Dr. David Koppstein is a researcher at the Berlin Institute of Medical Systems Biology and a graduate of MIT.
+[Dr. David Koppstein](www.davidkoppstein.com) is a researcher at the Berlin Institute of Medical Systems Biology and a graduate of MIT.
 Although originally trained as a wet lab biologist, he is also enthusiastic about Python and reproducible research.

 # Setup